aiortc/aiortc/examples/server/README.rst

 Once you click `Start` the browser will send the audio and video from its webcam to the server.

-The server will play a pre-recorded audio clip and alternately send a green square and the received video back to the browser.
+The server will play a pre-recorded audio clip and send the received video back to the browser, optionally applying a transform to it.

 In parallel to media streams, the browser sends a 'ping' message over the data channel, and the server replies with 'pong'.